kzietek/PrimaryFlightDisplay/README.md

 ## Usage

-Construct a new `PrimaryFlightDisplayView` with default styles, and add it it your view hierarchy.
+Construct a new `PrimaryFlightDisplayView` with default styles, and add it to your view hierarchy.

 ```swift